EBS

 You will gain a structured understanding of digital product design — from defining user requirements to building high-fidelity prototypes.
 The programme integrates AI tools and low-code/no-code approaches, allowing you to rapidly test ideas without relying entirely on development teams.

-In addition to practical skills, the programme strengthens your strategic decision-making: how to assess feasibility, prioritise features and align design choices with business goals.
+In addition to practical skills, the programme strengthens your strategic decision-making: how to make informed decisions, structure product features and align design choices with business goals.
 As a result, you are able to move from concept to market readiness faster and with lower risk.

 The microdegree is designed for professionals working in product development and innovation who want to strengthen their capabilities in digital product design and prototyping.
 It is suitable for product and project managers, UX/UI and service designers, as well as professionals in business development, innovation and marketing roles who are involved in developing and launching new products or services.